-The Release from Deep Power-down (RDP) instruction is terminated by driving Chip Select (CS#) High.
+The Release from Deep Power-down (RDP) instruction is completed by driving Chip Select (CS#) High.
 When Chip Select (CS#) is driven High, the device is put in the standby Power mode.
 If the device was not previously in the Deep Power-down mode, the transition to the standby Power mode is immediate.
-If the device was previously in the Deep Power-down mode, though, the transition to the standby Power mode is delayed by tRES2, and Chip Select (CS#) must remain High for at least tRES2(max), as specified in Table 13.
-AC CHARACTERISTICS.
+If the device was previously in the Deep Power-down mode, though, the transition to the standby Power mode is delayed by tRES2, and Chip Select (CS#) must remain High for at least tRES2(max), as specified in Table 11.
 Once in the standby mode, the device waits to be selected, so that it can receive, decode and execute instructions.

-RES instruction is for reading out the old style of 8-bit Electronic Signature, whose values are shown as Table 7.
-ID Definitions.
+RES instruction is for reading out the old style of 8-bit Electronic Signature, whose values are shown as Table 6.
+ID Definitions at each 128Mb Flash memory.
 This is not the same as RDID instruction.
 It is not recommended to use for new design.
 For new design, please use RDID instruction.
 Even in Deep power-down mode, the RDP and RES are also allowed to be executed, only except the device is in progress of program/erase/write cycles; there's no effect on the current program/erase/write cycles in progress.
+The sequence is shown as Figure 26 & Figure 27.

 The RES instruction is ended by CS# goes high after the ID been read out at least once.
 The ID outputs repeatedly if continuously send the additional clock cycles on SCLK while CS# is at low.
 If the device was not previously in Deep Power-down mode, the device transition to standby mode is immediate.
 If the device was previously in Deep Power-down mode, there's a delay of tRES2 to transit to standby mode, and CS# must remain to high at least tRES2(max).
-Once in the standby mode, the device waits to be selected, so it can receive, decode, and execute instruction.
+Once in the standby mode, the device waits to be selected, so it can be receive, decode, and execute instruction.